Home

 Impatiens grandis

 This is a close look at the rare Impatiens grandis.
 This exotic species comes from southern India and Sri Lanka, where it is becoming endangered.
-Its large, orchid-like blooms have bold splashes of peppermint red on pure-white petals.
+Its large, orchid-like blossoms have bold splashes of peppermint red across pure-white petals.
 Even without blooms this is a first-rate foliage plant.
-The oversized leaves are unusually thick and robust, and the entire plant can grow over 4 feet tall!
+Its oversized leaves are unusually thick and robust, and the entire plant can grow to 5 feet tall!
 The plant is uncommon in cultivation and rarely seen for sale.

 Impatiens grandis

-Impatiens grandis is an evergreen, perennial species with a tree-like shape and rigid stems.
+Impatiens grandis is an evergreen, perennial species with an upright, tree-like shape and rigid stems.
 The plant has a husky appearance, with little resemblance to typical Impatiens.
-The 2-inch long flowers appear at the tops of the tall stems, which puts them at the right height for viewing!
-The blooms appear in waves periodically throughout the year, especially in winter.
+The blooms appear the heaviest in winter, with occasional blooms other times of the year.
+The 2-inch long flowers appear at the top of the plant, which puts them at the right height for viewing!
 Their ribbon-like petals have pinkish-red markings that almost look sprayed on!
 The curved spur in back is thick and well-proportioned, giving a nice finishing touch to the blooms.
 This is a true species, not a cultivated hybrid.

 Impatiens hookeriana

-Impatiens grandis comes from highland forests, where the climate is relatively mild all year.
-Preferred temperatures are between 55 and 80 degrees F (13-27°C).
+Impatiens grandis comes from highland forests, where the climate is mild all year.
+Preferred temperatures are between 55 and 80°F (13-27°C).
 It can tolerate warmer temperatures if nights are cool, but it probably won't bloom in those conditions.
-Consistently hot temperatures with warm nights, such as in Florida, might stress it.
-It can go deciduous in temperatures below 45° F (7°C).
-Protect the plant from all frost.
+Consistently warm temperatures with warm nights, such as in Florida, might stress it.
+It can go deciduous below 45°F (7°C), and it must have protection from freezing temperatures.
 It does wonderfully indoors in a pot.
 It enjoys filtered sunlight, or morning sun + bright shade.
 Protect it from strong sun exposure.
-Like most Impatiens, it likes moist, well-draining soil and regular feeding.
-Over about 50% humidity is recommended.
+Like most Impatiens, it likes well-draining soil that's kept evenly moist.
+Over about 40% humidity is best.
 In the right conditions, it's an easy plant that is rarely troubled by pests.

 Impatiens hookeriana